Hava-Kantrowitz/spreadsheets/resources/README.txt

-                      model for the changed row and column sizes —> this is changed where the file is first read into the sheet in the view class (SpreadsheetEditableView) changes made within the constructor of the SpreadsheetEditableView
+                      model for the changed row and column sizes —> this is changed where the file is first read into the sheet in the view class (SpreadsheetEditableView) changes made within the constructor of the SpreadsheetEditableView (the updating of the model occurs within initializeSpreadsheet() from the new file reading as explained above)
     - Updated the controller to contain an onScroll method that is called with the vertical and horizontal scroll methods so that when scrolling the new columns remain the same
+    - Modified SpreadSheetTable getMaxCols and getMaxRows to account for columns and rows that had been resized
+      ** the same change was made to the SpreadsheetRowHeaderTable **

 Feature 2: Supporting column references